RFD-FHEM/SIGNALDuino/README.md

 ### Contributing

 1. Open one ore more issue for your development.
-2. Ask to be added to our repository or just fort it.
+2. Ask to be added to our repository or just fork it.
 3. Make your modifications and test them.
 4. Create a branch (git checkout -b my_branch)
 5. Commit your changes (git commit -am "<some description>")